Content warning: Sexual violence

 Contact Chantelle Lee, Pressly Pratt and Harini Shyamsundar at [email protected].

-A previous version of the Mar.
-3 article “Power in play: How UC employment ranking ties into sex misconduct discipline,” reported on the findings of a UC Santa Cruz Title IX investigation and incorrectly stated that the University determined that Hector Perla Jr. “raped” a UC student.
-The University’s investigation did not reach the question as to whether the conduct was a violation of criminal law and its report did not include any finding of criminal conduct.
-Rather, the investigation’s sole objective was to determine whether the sexual activity, which Perla said was consensual, violated University policy.
-In this case, the investigators concluded that the contact was nonconsensual and thus in violation of University policy.
+A previous version of this article reported on the findings of a UC Santa Cruz Title IX investigation and incorrectly stated that the university determined that Hector Perla Jr. “raped” a UC student.
+The university’s investigation did not reach the question as to whether the conduct was a violation of criminal law and its report did not include any finding of criminal conduct.
+Rather, the investigation’s sole objective was to determine whether the sexual activity, which Perla said was consensual, violated university policy.
+In this case, the investigators concluded that the contact was nonconsensual and thus in violation of university policy.
 The Daily Californian regrets the error.